 The link between curation and IoT

 And surely, curation, if used well according to its purpose, could go beyond just sending people information.
-Sooner or later, it can become a powerful tool in future internet technology such as Internet of Things (IoT).
+Sooner or later, it can become a powerful tool in future internet technology such as the internet of things.

 “The living environment needs future designs that aim to support all home products and services with a unified digital language as well as to resolve social issues,” Kim told the Korean Times.